IAM or haYaH

 If we can understand the Greek and Latin influence on the Hebrew Scriptures, we can see the name Immanuel in a new light.
 Today this name is pronounced as EE-MAN-U-EL but knowing the first letter is from the Greek, i, and originally was pronounced as, or close to the Hebrew Yod, or Y, it should be pronounced, Y-MAN-U-EL.
 This is the way I would present the name – Yam – man – El, which would be to say, YaM as Man and God.
 I know, I know, and will be the first to admit I am reaching way out there and there is no one, no one making a suggestion like this.
 This is all from my own observation but, in this case, why not, the biblical scholars have been doing this for centuries – making a best guess.
 One thing is certain, the head letters are different in the KJV and it appears the letter for the name should be the Greek “I” and that being the case it should really be represented by the English “Y” for the Hebrew Yod.
 I do not believe it is a mistake the name Immanuel’s head letter is the Yod, or “Y”, as this is the reference to the name of our Creator.
 Also, when you consider what we have just seen in the name IAM as YAM and its connection with the identity of the Creator and Father of Israel, the God of Abraham, all of this seems to be saying more than, “God with us”.
 To me it seems to be saying the God YaM is with us, or among us, or becomes man?
 The God YaM is identified for Israel (Ysrael, Strongs’s H3478, meaning “He will Rule as God”) by His personal Name, YHWH (YaHWeH).

 There are many names in the Old and New Testaments that obscure the Holy Name of our God.
 The names Israel, Jacob, Jesus, John, and Joshua are all names that should be corrected to reflect their Creator’s name and character.
 In the name Israel we see the same sort of covering we see in the name Immanuel, the use of the Greek “I”, a letter that has changed over the centuries.
 The English “J” is a replacement for the Greek “I” and this change can be seen in the KJV 1611, the original version, later revised and the name Iesus changed to Jesus.
 Now, look at the name Israel and change the head letter to “J” and you will see what is meant by covering the identity of YHWH.
 Jsrael?
-Seems silly doesn’ it?
+Seems silly doesn’t it?
 Staying consistent with the KJV the IAM should be JAM.
 This is like throwing another shovel of dirt on top of the identity of our Creator and God YHWH.
-He named the Judah and the people of Judah after Himself and we can see this when the name Judah is restored to YaHudah, which is how it is pronounced by the Jew, or people of Yahu-shua, the YaHudahians themselves.
+He named the Judah and the people of Judah after Himself and we can see this when the name Judah is restored to YaHudah, which is how it is pronounced by people of Israel/Judah, even today.
+His name is heard as Yahu-shua, by the YaHudahians themselves.
+Modern Israel's current prime minister is Benjamin Netanyahu -- do you see it, do you hear it, Netan - yahu

-It is my hope that those with skills in languages will pick up on this and unravel this hidden mystery surrounding this God YAM.
+It is my hope that those with the proper skills in language will pick up on this and unravel this hidden mystery surrounding this God YAM, the Surf, or God of the Waters.
 Why?
-Simple, it points to YHWH as God of Israel and begins to uncover the damage done to the identity of the True God, the One God and Father of Israel and the One Father and God of us all.
+Simple, it points to YHWH as God of Israel, and the God of the Flood as one and the same, and begins to uncover the damage done to the identity of the True God, the One God and the revelation of the Father of Israel and the One Father and God of us all.
 YaHshua came in His Father’s Name, and it is a Name given Him at birth and that Name is not the name presented to the world.
 Another name for the Christ is being preached, by another name, a name that is not His Name but “another” name.
 Say it anyway you want, JESUS does not come out to YaHshua, the birth Name and the only Name by which all must and will be saved.

 Peace to you in His Name, YaHshua, and your servant, Dan